tony-xlh/SynthDocs/README.md

-2. Blend a document image which covers 100% of the image and a background image.
+3. Blend a document image which covers 100% of the image and a background image.

-   We have the following images to blend:
+   We have the following image to blend:

    ![src1](https://github.com/user-attachments/assets/704b3c0d-9feb-42ff-aecc-13f2eb941652)

+   Here are the steps:

    1. Use OpenCV's `seamlessClone` method and a plain background image to make the doc like a photo taken in real scene.